-This MD&A contains certain forward-looking statements about our current and future plans, expectations and intentions, results, levels of activity, performance, goals or achievements or other future events or developments.
+Certain statements in this MD&A about our current and future plans, expectations and intentions, results, levels of activity, performance, goals or achievements or other future events or developments constitute forward-looking statements.
 The words "may", "will", "would", "should", "could", "expects", "plans", "intends", "trends", "indications", "anticipates", "believes", "estimates", "predicts", "likely" or "potential" or the negative or other variations of these words or other comparable words or phrases, are intended to identify forward-looking statements.
-Specific forward-looking statements in this MD&A include, but are not limited to, statements with respect to: global supply chain challenges; the liquidity position of the Corporation; the potential accretive effect of the normal course issuer bid and the impact of minimum wage increases on administrative and store operating expenses.
+Specific forward-looking statements in this MD&A include, but are not limited to, statements with respect to: the intended development of a logistics hub in Western Canada; the Corporation's shareholder capital return strategy; global supply chain challenges; the liquidity position of the Corporation; the refinancing of the 5.084% Fixed Rate Notes (defined hereinafter) maturing October 27, 2025; the potential accretive effect of the normal course issuer bid; the impact of minimum wage increases on administrative and store operating expenses; Dollarcity and certain terms and conditions of the Stockholders Agreement (as such terms are hereinafter defined); the declaration and payment of dividends by Dollarcity; the proposed acquisition by the Corporation of TRS (defined hereinafter), including regarding the anticipated timing of the completion of the acquisition and certain anticipated benefits of the proposed the acquisition.